Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 Soluble vs Insoluble Fibers

-Fiber comes in two forms–soluble and insoluble–and each impacts the body and digestion differently, so it’s important to know the features and functions of each when choosing a keto fiber supplement.
+Fiber comes in two forms–soluble and insoluble–and each impacts the body and digestion differently, so it’s important to know the features and functions of each when choosing a ketogenic fiber supplement.

 Soluble fibers attract water and become gel in the digestion process, slowing the speed of digestion.
 Soluble fibers can help lower the risk of heart disease and are found in not only psyllium husk, but also in many fruits, vegetables, oat bran, barley, rye, lentils, nuts, and seeds.